Career Quiz and Most Suitable Personality.

-People who are suitable for to be A Forest Conservationist like work activities that include practical, hands-on problems and solutions.
+People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

 You can read more about these career personality types here.

 Forest and Conservation Technicians provide technical assistance regarding the conservation of soil, water, forests, or related natural resources.
 May compile data pertaining to size, content, condition, and other characteristics of forest tracts, under the direction of foresters; or train and lead forest workers in forest propagation, fire prevention and suppression.
 May assist conservation scientists in managing, improving, and protecting rangelands and wildlife habitats..

 Here is what a typical day’s work for a Forest and Conservation Technician looks like:

 - Thin and space trees and control weeds and undergrowth, using manual tools and chemicals, or supervise workers performing these tasks.

 - Keep records of the amount and condition of logs taken to mills.

 - Manage forest protection activities, including fire control, fire crew training, and coordination of fire detection and public education programs.